wdperson/rails-application-templates/README.md

 h) Create a default .gitignore file

 Review the template to be sure it is going to do what you want.

+I have also included a .railsrc file.
+This should go in your home directory for your user.
+This will automatically add the switches in the file to your rails new <APP_NAME> command.
+The defaults:
+1) Skip Unit Test
+2) Use MySQL
+3) Skip running Bundler (it is in the generic template file so no need to run twice)